The Maintenance of Headway

 The Maintenance of Headway is a novel by English author Magnus Mills published in 2009 by Bloomsbury.

 Plot introduction

-The book concerns bus-driving, Magnus Mills himself was once a bus-driver in London.
+The book concerns bus-driving (Mills himself was once a bus-driver in London).
 The title refers to the concept (upheld by the inspectors) that "a fixed interval between buses on a regular service can be attained and adhered to".
 The novel concerns the tension between the officious inspectors and the drivers themselves who aim to arrive early.